 More than a year before they robbed the bank in Stuart, Bonnie and Clyde and their associates got into a shootout with local authorities and others just north of Dexter.
 There is now a spot along the Dexfield road that marks this spot and tells a little about the history of what happened.
 You can click here to read a little bit more about the wild events that happened here.
 If these trees could talk!

 This is the second in a series of posts about the towns and attractions along Iowa's White Pole Road.
 I was impressed by the quality of these historical marking and enjoyed the visits to the communities, too.
 Check back to read more.

-As usual, whether in Dallas, Adair, or Guthrie Counties or any of the other 96 counties, I welcome your suggestions of places to visit and profile for an upcoming adventure.
-If you have a suggestion or wish to host the Iowa Adventurer, please drop me a note through my website.
+As always, I welcome your suggestions of places to visit and profile whether in Dallas, Adair, or Guthrie Counties or any of the other 96 counties in Iowa.
+If you have a good idea or would like to host the Iowa Adventurer, please drop me a note through this website.